SmithWillSuffice/ohanga-pai/content/blog/29_ubinterested.md

 retarded and useless we simply have nothing good for them to do, so we'll give them their UBI.
 Then they can afford to buy our crap."</font>

+Think about who gains power if a BI is introduced?
+The ordinary person gains nominal purchasing power, but that can rapidly get deflated away if capital has monopoly pricing power, which is the case in many sectors, either through outright monopoly or oligopoly.
+> **Worker:** "Now I have my UBI, goody.
+But I also want some healthcare, at a reasonable price, so's I can afford it, yo!"
+**Capitalist:** "piss off you blood sucker, we gave you the UBI from our taxes.
+So doubly piss off yo leech!
+Get another job."

 ### How Does it Work Then in Alaska and Norway?